naruto678/aws-notes/aws-developer-associate-notes.md

 #### Api gateway caching and throttling
 - caches your endpoints resources  for a default ttl of 300 seconds and returns the cached response
 - default limit 10K rps and 5k concurrent requests per region  . if we exceed the limit then you get 429 error

+### Dynamo DB
+- Consisitent ,single-digit ms latency at any scale
+- Great fit for mobile , web , gaming
+- Integrates very well with lambda and configured for auto-scale
+- Stored on SSD which help to give fast read and writes and spread across 3 geographically data centers
+- 2 consistency models : Eventually consistent reads and strongly conssitent reads
+  - __Eventaully consistent reads__ :  consistency is reached withing a second .
+Best for read performane
+  - __Strongly consistent reads__ : Always reflect successful writes.
+Writes are reflected across all 3 locations at one.
+Best for strongly consistent performance
+  - Also supports ACID transactions now-a-days
+- Contains __2__ types of __primary keys__
+  - __Partition Key__  : a unique attribte for example a customer -id, product_id, email address.
+This is called partition key because this is used as an input to an internal hash function which determines the partition
+    - or the physical location on which the data is stored
+  - __Composite Key(Partition key +sort key )__ :  The sort key is usually the timestamp which is used to make the partition key if your partiion key is not unique
+  -
+#### Dynamo DB controlling access
+- authentication and access control is managed with IAm
+- IAm permissions : Create iam users within your AWS account with specific permissions to access and create DynamoDB tables
+- also can create IAM roles , enabling temporary access to DynamoDB
+- __Restricting user access__ : IAM condition to restrict user access to only their own records .
+  - Use the condition parameter dyanmodb:LeadingKeys to allows users to access only the items where the partition key matches their user_id
+- __Secondary index__ : Dynamo db allows you to run a query on non-primary key attributes using global secondary indexes and loacl secondary indexes
+  - local secondary index; uses the same partiion key + a different sort to your table.
+Must be created when you create your table
+  - global seconday index: allows you to select a completely different partition key and a sort key .
+Can be created any time time , so more flexible
+#### Scan vs Query api calls
+- __Query__ : Find items in a table based on the primary key attribute and a  distinct value to search for .
+Ex - selecting an item with user_id=12 will give you all the attributes of that item
+  - use an optional sort keya name and value to refine your results
+  - you can use the projection expression parameter to return only specific attributes
+  - Resutls are always sorted by the sort key .
+Reverse the order by settign ScanIndexForward parameter to False
+  - by default all queries are eventually consistent
+- __Scan__ : Examines every single items in a table .
+Use proejction experssion parameter to refine all the attributes that you are looking for
+- __Query__ is faster than a __Scan__ .
+- __Improving performance__
+  -  A scan operation on a large table can use up the provisioned throughput for a large table in just a single operation
+  - Set a smaller page size .
+Runnign a large number of smaller operations will allow other request to succeed without throttling
+  - Design your tables such that you can use the __Query, Get or BatchGetItem__ api's
+  - Use parallel scans'.
+By logically dividing a table or an index into segments and then scanning each segment in parallel
+  - also you can isolate scan operations to specific tables and segregate thme from your mission critical traffic
+___

+### Using Dynamodb api calls
+-  create-table
+-  put-item
+-  get-item : retursn
+-  update-item allows you to edit the attributes of an existing item
+-  update-table : allows you to modify a table
+-  list-tables : retunrs a list of tables
+-  describe-table
+-  scan - reads every item in a table and then use a filter experssion to remove the unwanted ones
+-  query
+-  delete-item
+-  delete-table
+### Dynamodb privisioned throughput
+- measured in capacity units
+- when you create a table you specify your requirements in terms of read capacity and write capacity units
+- 1 write capacity =1 * 1Kb write per second
+- 1 read capacity = 1 strongly consitent read of 4 kb per second or 2* eventually consistent reads of 4Kbper second(default)
+### Dynamo Db on demand capacity vs provisioned capacity
+- Charges wil apply for read write and storage data
+- Dynamo db instantly scales up and down based on the activity of your application .
+Great for unpredictable workloads
+- When we want to pay what you use
+- Spiky , short-lived peaks
+- Might be difficult to predict the cost that I might be paying
+- Use provisioned capacity when your worklaod is predictable -
+### Dynamodb acceleartor(DAX)
+- is a fully -managed , clustered in-memory cache for DynamoDb
+- Delivers upto 10X read performance imporovement.
+Microsecond performance for millions of requests per second -